CivicTechWR/WRvotes/docs/resources/being-a-politician.md

 Regional and area municipal politicians sit on various steering committees within their level of government.

-Almost all muncipal politicians and school board trustees interact with the public and address their concerns.
+Almost all municipal politicians and school board trustees interact with the public and address their concerns.

 ### Is being a municipal politician a full-time job?